Ibrahim Bio

 Ibrahim Isa Bio (born April 1957) was appointed by President Umaru Yar'Adua as Nigeria's Minister of Transportation on 17 December 2008.

 After Vice-President Goodluck Jonathan became acting President in February 2010, he dissolved the cabinet on 17 March 2010, and swore in a new cabinet on 6 April 2010 with Ibrahim Bio as Minister for the National Sports Commission.

 Background

 Ibrahim Isa Bio was born in April 1957 in Baruten Local Government Area, Kwara State.
 He obtained a Pharmacy degree from Ahmadu Bello University, Zaria and an MBA from Ogun State University.

-Ibrahim Bio was Kwara State commissioner for Health (1990-1992).
+Ibrahim Bio was Kwara State commissioner for Health (1990–1992).

-Ibrahim Bio was elected to the Nigerian House of Representatives in April 1999 on the All People's Party (APP) platform for the Baruten / Karma (Kwara State) constituency, and was vice chairman of its committee on the environment.
+Ibrahim Bio was elected to the Nigerian House of Representatives in April 1999 on the All People's Party (APP) platform for the Baruten / Kaiama (Kwara State) constituency, and was vice chairman of its committee on the environment.
 Before the 2003 elections, he transferred allegiance to the People's Democratic Party (PDP).
-He was elected on that platform to the Kwara State House of Representatives, where he was appointed Speaker.
+He was elected on that platform to the Kwara State House of Assembly, where he was appointed Speaker.

+Ibrahim Bio's daughter, Jamila Bio Ibrahim, is currently Nigeria's Minister of Youth, having been appointed the position by President Bola Tinubu in September 2023.

 Minister of Transportation

-Ibrahim Bio was appointed Minister of Transportation on 17 December 2008, replacing Diezani Allison-Madueke, who had been transferred to head the ministry of Mines and Steel Development.
+Ibrahim Isa Bio was appointed Minister of Transportation on 17 December 2008, replacing Diezani Allison-Madueke, who had been transferred to head the ministry of Mines and Steel Development.